ocaml/merlin/README.md

-any moment, the instance of merlin knows a part of the buffer that works like locked zones in proof assistant modes (eg. proofgeneral): editing inside this zone retracts it to the last valid phrase, and C-c C-t (`merlin-to-point`) expands it to the current position.
+any moment, the instance of merlin knows a part of the buffer that works like locked zones in proof assistant modes (eg. proofgeneral): editing inside this zone retracts it to the last valid phrase, and C-c C-RET (`merlin-to-point`) expands it to the current position.
 Moreover executing a merlin command also tries to advance the locked zone as much as possible to contain the point.

 Main keybindings:

-- `C-c C-t` (`merlin-magic-show-type`) shows the type of the expression underpoint.
-To do so, it tries to compile the current phrase and locate the leaf of the typedtree containing the current position.
-If it is not found, it tries other heuristic to display a type.
+- `C-c C-t` (`merlin-type-enclosing`) shows the type of the expression underpoint.

-  If the typedtree is found, futher calls to `C-up` and `C-down` will allow you to go up and down in the typedtree printing type of bigger / smaller expressions.
+  Futher calls to `C-up` and `C-down` will allow you to go up and down in the typedtree printing type of bigger / smaller expressions.

-  Moreover, if you use a prefix argument, merlin-mode will try to type the region.
+  Not that if the region is active, merlin will try to type the content of the region.

+- `C-c t` (`merlin-type-expr`) prompt the user for an arbitrary expression and returns its type.

-- `C-c <C-return>` (`merlin-to-point`) will update the locked zone to the current position and report all the errors and warnings found.
+- `C-c <C-return>` (`merlin-to-point`) forces synchronization between emacs and merlin. merlin will know the content of your buffer before the point, and display the errors in that section.

+  Note that synchronization with the whole buffer is automatically done when you save.

 - `C-c C-x` (`merlin-next-error`) will jump to the next error and display the error message